nttld/setup-ndk/README.md

 ![build-test status](https://github.com/nttld/setup-ndk/workflows/build-test/badge.svg)

-This action sets up an Android NDK environment by downloading and caching a version the NDK adding it to the PATH
+This action sets up an Android NDK environment by downloading and caching a version of the NDK and adding it to the PATH

 ## Usage